Blazemeter/taurus/site/dat/docs/Apiritif.md

   param: OK
 ```

+For additional operations with dialogs see [Dialogs management](#Dialogs-management).

 ### Assertion
 For requested page source inspection you can use the following actions:
 - `assertTextByX(X\_name): "text"` to assert text to an element